 the study of the origin of words and the way in which their meanings have changed throughout history.

-Today’s Definition
+Today's Definition of Dragon

 dragon